pantheon-systems/documentation/source/content/php-versions.md

 1. Navigate to your **pantheon.yml** file > edit the `php_version` with the version of PHP you are upgrading to.

-1. Add, commit, and push your changes in your CLI.
+1. Add and commit the changes in your CLI.

+    - You will receive a pre-receive hook error if you try to use the `git push` command in Git.

 1. Rebase any non-`master` branches and remove their remote versions > re-push the branches to avoid the Git pre-receive error: